 Current vaccine producers also need to be willing to share their knowledge with new producers on the continent.
-However, currently, no government that backs the production of COVID-19 vaccines has the power to tell pharmaceutical companies to share their information with new producers.
+The mRNA hub and spoke model based in South Africa was designed to get around having to wait for current producers to share information, however, dealing with the current pandemic would be quicker and more effective if Africa had access to existing knowledge, licensing, and technology.
+However, currently, no government that backs the production of COVID-19 vaccines, has the power to tell pharmaceutical companies to share their information with new producers.

 This is why 100 countries are supporting the proposal of a waiver on COVID-19 vaccine patents, so that pharmaceutical companies can share their vaccine formulae, and doses can be easily and more affordably produced everywhere that they are needed.

-This proposal was presented to the World Trade Organisation by India and South Africa in 2020, and has yet to receive a thumbs up from the organisation and all 164 of its member states.
-If waiving the patents is approved, however, it could help relieve the developing world of vaccine shortages and empower equitable distribution.
+This proposal was presented to the World Trade Organization by India and South Africa in 2020, and has yet to receive a thumbs up from the organization and all 164 of its member-states.
+If waiving the patents is approved, it could relieve the developing world of vaccine shortages and empower equitable distribution.

 During past health crises — as well as this one — people in Africa have had to wait for aid or imported medication in order to deal with health threats on the continent.
 This has the potential to slow down the eradication of threats such as COVID-19, and can cost African countries millions of lives, as well as the added cost of importing medicines and stabilising their economies.